pbiron/wordpress-beta-tester/README.md

 Don't forget to backup before you start!

+### Extra Settings

-In the **Extra Settings** tab are choices for testing features in trunk that may require constants to be set.
+The **Extra Settings** tab may contain choices for testing features in trunk that require constants to be set.
 A checked feature will add a constant to the user's `wp-config.php` file in the format as follows:

 `define( 'WP_BETA_TESTER_{$feature}', true );`